-- Experience an increase in passion, vision, and engagement with the mission of God, both internationally and in your daily life upon return. - Gain a greater understanding of our world, the Church, and how the Church in the U.S. can effectively partner with the body of Christ around the world. - Understand clearly the work of OneHope and our vision of God's Word.
-Every Child. - Be directly involved in reaching children and youth with God's Word.
+- Experience an increase in passion, vision, and engagement with the mission of God, both internationally and in your daily life upon return. - Gain a greater understanding of our world, the Church, and how the Church in the U.S. can effectively partner with the Body of Christ around the world. - Gain an understanding of the work of OneHope and our vision of "God's Word.
+Every Child." - Be directly involved in reaching children and youth with God's Word.